 Donyelle McCray, associate professor of homiletics at Yale Divinity School; author of Is It a Sermon?: Art, Activism, and Genre Fluidity in African American Preaching (Westminster John Knox, 2024).

-E. Tray Clark, assistant professor of Preaching and Spiritual Formation at Fuller Theological Seminary; author of Black Contemplative Preaching: A Hidden History of Prayer, Proclamation, and Prophetic Witness (Baylor, 2024).
+E. Trey Clark, assistant professor of Preaching and Spiritual Formation at Fuller Theological Seminary; author of Black Contemplative Preaching: A Hidden History of Prayer, Proclamation, and Prophetic Witness (Baylor, 2024).

 Sunggu Yang, associate professor of Theology and Christian Ministries at George Fox University; author and editor of Arts and Preaching: A Handbook for Practice, Volume 1 (Cascade, 2025).